serin0837/word-list-app/README.md

 # Word-list-app

 - This app is developed with React.
-- You can add words that you want to memorize.
+- You can add word cards that you want to memorize and you can remove word cards if you know that word.

 ## install